Brietta R. ClarkProfessor of Law

 Prior to joining Loyola in 2001, Clark worked in the Los Angeles office of Sidley, Austin, Brown & Wood as an associate specializing in health care transactions and regulatory compliance.
 She was a post-graduate research fellow at the University of Southern California Law School, and, while in law school, Clark interned at the National Health Law Program in Los Angeles.
 Professor Clark remains active in the health law community through her service to legal, medical and consumer-based organizations and providers.
 Her research focuses on the structural defects and biases that create inequity in our health care delivery and financing systems, and the important role that law and government regulators play in ensuring equitable access to health care resources.
 Clark's on-going commentary on health care access and reform issues is provided at www.healthcarejusticeblog.org.

-- LACMA-LACBA Joint Committee on Biomedical Ethics (January 2006-present); Served on the writing committee for pain management guidelines (Avoiding Problems With Pain Management: Ethical and Legal Guidelines for Physicians, 2012).
+- LACMA-LACBA Joint Committee on Biomedical Ethics (January 2006-2012); Served on the writing committee for pain management guidelines (Avoiding Problems With Pain Management: Ethical and Legal Guidelines for Physicians, 2012).

 - Childrens Hospital Los Angeles, Committee on Clinical Investigations (2007 - 2008)